-“…restricts the courts power to impose spoliation sanctions if the party’s ESI preservation efforts were reasonable and proportionate, the loss of ESI can be remedied, or the loss is not prejudicial.”
+“…restricts the courts power to impose spoliation sanctions if the party’s ESI preservation efforts were reasonable and proportionate, the loss of ESI can be remedied, or the loss

 Of course we still have to determine what is a record, how will the court rule on the preservation of meta data or scanned images, structured and unstructured data.
 As the lawyers at the conference always like to respond to such questions – it depends.
 But the good news is that unless the loss of ESI results in prejudice or the court finds intent to destroy data there is far less chance of court imposed sanctions due to spoliation.